 Despite its roots in ‘80s pop culture, synthwave remained a predominately underground genre until roughly 2015.
 As the music grew in popularity and expanded into broader public consciousness, artists began combining elements of the style and its visual aesthetic with modern, mainstream sensibilities, reaching out to a broader and younger audience in the process.
-Gunship’s self-titled 2015 album was one of the first widely successful releases to embrace modern pop, though the last two years have seen several examples of this hybrid synthwave style, most visibly from The Midnight, FM-84, and Timecop1983.
-Futurecop! is once again significant here, laying the foundation for popwave’s hybrid sound with Hopes, Dreams & Alienation in 2013 and contributing to the evolution of the style most recently with 2017’s Return to Alvograth.
+Gunship’s self-titled 2015 album was one of the first successful releases to embrace modern pop, though the last two years have seen several examples of this hybrid style, most visibly from The Midnight, FM-84, and Timecop1983.
+Futurecop! is once again noteworthy here, helping to lay the foundation for popwave’s hybrid sound with Hopes, Dreams & Alienation in 2013 and contributing to the evolution of the style most recently with 2017’s Return to Alvograth.

 In many cases, the softly sculpted musical approach of these artists is a direct evolution of dreamwave, though the conspicuous incorporation of modern mainstream pop, alt rock, and chillout, especially in the vocal deliveries, places them much closer to the outer edges of the synthwave genre than producers like FM Attack and early releases from Electric Youth.
 Popwave is expanding rapidly with artists like NINA, Player One, Let Em Riot, and New Arcades continuing to pull the synthwave genre away from its ‘80s roots and into the commercial mainstream of the late ‘10s.